Volunteers from First Presbyterian Church volunteering for Day of Service

 We provide assistance with food, clothes, utilities, medication, and house wares & furniture for referrals from the Cumbee Shelter and victims of fire.

-We offer a Senior Food Program (distribution in Aiken and Jackson) for qualifying Seniors the 3rd Saturday of every month from 8:00 - 9:30 a.m.
+We offer a Senior Food Program (distribution in Aiken Jackson and now in Wagener) for qualifying Seniors the 3rd Saturday of every month from 8:00 - 9:30 a.m.

 One of our volunteers helping a senior out with her groceries.